 If you would like Deborah to speak at your clinic or group, please contact her: firstname.lastname@example.org

-An interactive workshop on communication and consent – what do you need to do for informed consent, what should you write down?
-How can you improve your communication with patients?
+An interactive workshop on communication and consent – How can you improve your communication with patients?
+What do you need to do for informed consent, how do you gain consent? what should you write down?

 Recorded Mint Webinars

 Mint Webinars are available for purchase as recorded webinars for your CPD.
 All around 1 hour, watch at your own convenience – Buy them here.

 - Understand what should be included in your patient records

 - Know the importance of your patient records for patient care

 - Refine your notes for new patients and returning patients